Extract from The Guardian

-The government’s horrific start to the year is fully deserved and completely appropriate
+government’s horrific start to the year is not only fully deserved, it

 Let’s not pretend that Centrelink issuing faulty debt notices is just a case of IT gone wrong.